vocalinkzapp/ZappSMGLib-iOS/README.md

 public func didPollForPaymentStatus() {
     //if the Merchant App is not in the background (e.g. the user put it to the background or the
     //CFI App took over) then perform payment status polling on the Merchant backend using the aptrId
-    //from the mTransaction field (see its description later), otherwise ignore polling
+    //from the transaction field (see its description later), otherwise ignore polling

     //get the aptrId from the transaction
     let aptrId = transaction.aptrId